Takomochi/PyBer_Analysis/README.md

 - Software: Python 3.7.10, Jupyter Notebook

 ## Results
-- As we can see in the Data Frame, the Urban city type has the highest number in Total rides, Total Drivers, and Total Fares.
+- As we can see in the Data Frame, the urban city type has the highest number in Total rides, Total Drivers, and Total Fares.
 Rural city type has the lowest number in the three measurements.
-On the other hand, Rural city type has the highest number in Average fare per ride and Average fare per driver.<br>
+On the other hand, rural city type has the highest number in Average fare per ride and Average fare per driver.<br>

 <img src="https://user-images.githubusercontent.com/85041697/142748302-65aceb20-d1c7-4148-928b-76a29766123e.png" width=800>

 - We can also look at the multiple-line chart below.
 This chart shows the total fare of each city type.
 The total fare is relatively consistent for each city type.
-Urban city type is the highest, Suburban is the second highest, and Rural is the lowest.
+Urban city type is the highest, suburban is the second highest, and rural is the lowest.

 <img src="https://user-images.githubusercontent.com/85041697/142748385-272d9965-f392-4b11-b70b-6a13f0657073.png" width=800>

-- There is huge population difference especially between Urban and Rural.
+- There is huge population difference especially between urban and rural.
 Urban city type has more rides and drivers because there are more people.
-Average fare in Urban is low because people travel short distance.
-Conversely, Rural has higher average fare because people likely to travel long distance.
+Average fare in urban is low because people travel short distance.
+Conversely, rural has higher average fare because people likely to travel long distance.

 ## Summary
 ### Business recommendations